Maximum power point tracking: Perturb and observe

 In this method the controller adjusts the voltage from the array by a small amount and measures power; if the power increases, further adjustments in that direction are tried until power no longer increases.
 This is called perturb and observe (P&O) and is most common, although this method can cause power output to oscillate.
 It is also referred to as a hill climbing method, because it depends on the rise of the curve of power against voltage below the maximum power point, and the fall above that point.
 Perturb and observe is the most commonly used method due to its ease of implementation.
 The Perturb and Observe (P&O) algorithm adjusts the operating voltage of a photovoltaic (PV) system to track the maximum power point (MPP).
 By periodically perturbing the voltage and observing the resulting change in power, the algorithm decides whether to increase or decrease the operating voltage.
 If the power increases, the perturbation continues in the same direction; otherwise, it reverses direction.
-Perturb and observe method may result in top-level efficiency, provided that a proper predictive and adaptive hill climbing strategy is adopted.
+The perturb and observe method may result in top-level efficiency, provided that a proper predictive and adaptive hill climbing strategy is adopted.

 Incremental conductance

 In this method, the controller measures incremental current and voltage changes to predict the effect of a voltage change.
 This method requires more computation in the controller, but can track changing conditions more rapidly than P&O. Power output does not oscillate.
 It utilizes the incremental conductance ($dI/dV$) of the photovoltaic array to compute the sign of the change in power with respect to voltage ($dP/dV$).
 The incremental conductance method computes MPP by comparison of the incremental conductance ($I_\Delta / V_\Delta$) to the array conductance ($I / V$).
-When these two are the same ($I / V = I_\Delta / V_\Delta$), the output voltage is the MPP voltage.
+When these two are the same ($-I / V = I_\Delta / V_\Delta$), the output voltage is the MPP voltage.
 The controller maintains this voltage until the irradiation changes and the process is repeated.

 The incremental conductance method is based on the observation that at MPP, $dP/dV = 0$, and that $P = IV$.
 The current from the array can be expressed as a function of the voltage: